The UK’s Best Bass Lures

 Duo Tide Minnow

 This lure is designed for surf fishing for bass and despite being a shallow diver, allows for a bit more depth control than many other bass plugs.
 Change your retrieval speed and how long you let the lure hang to alter the depth.
-A similar product is available on Amazon.
+A similar product is available on Amazon that we have tested with success.

 Daiwa Cotton Candy